Learning Hard Retrieval Decoder Attention for Transformers: Experiment

 \subsection{Main Results}

-We first examine the effects of using the hard retrieval attention mechanism for cross attention networks on the WMT 14 English-German and English-French task to compare with \newcite{vaswani2017attention}, and results are shown in Table \ref{tab:bleumain}.
+We first examine the effects of using hard retrieval attention for decoder self- and cross-attention networks (reported in our ablation study results in Table \ref{tab:abl}) on the WMT 14 English-German and English-French task to compare with \citet{vaswani2017attention}.
+Results are shown in Table \ref{tab:bleumain}.

-Table \ref{tab:bleumain} shows that using the hard retrieval attention mechanism can lead comparable performances on both tasks with both the Base setting and the Big setting.
+Table \ref{tab:bleumain} shows that using the hard retrieval attention mechanism for decoder self- and cross-attention networks achieves comparable performance on both tasks under both Transformer Base and Big settings.